AnyaAlekar/ViT-SAM-PyTorch-Implementations/README.md

 4. Provide a text prompt and view the segmentation mask overlay.

 ### Pipeline
+1. Install dependencies and model checkpoints for SAM 2 and Grounding DINO
+2. Upload an image (e.g. A street scene with a person next to a dog)
+3. Accept user text prompt (e.g. "a dog")
-1. Text Prompt → Region Seed: Use Grounding DINO (or CLIPSeg/GLIP) to find bounding boxes for the text prompt.
+1. Use Grounding DINO for text-to-box prediction.
+It finds bounding boxes for the text prompt.
+2. Rescale the normalised boxes from Grounding DINO as SAM 2 expects pixel corner boxes.
-2. Seed → Segmentation Mask: Feed bounding boxes to SAM 2 to produce a fine-grained mask.
+3. Use SAM 2 for box-to-mask prediction.
+SAM 2 takes bounding boxes to produce a fine-grained mask using ViT based embeddings.
-3. Visualization: Overlay the predicted mask on the input image.
+4. Visualise the mask by overlaying the predicted mask on the input image.

 ### Checkpoints used
 |Model|File|Download Command|